greenblat/vlsistuff/README.md

 #**vcd_python_c**
-reading vcd files and making sense out of them (engine in C)
+reading vcd files and making sense out of them (engine in C) much faster

 #**python-verilog**
-simulation with python driving and monitoring the simulation. replacement of SV-UVM ugly sisters.
+simulation with python driving and monitoring the simulation. replacement of SV-UVM ugly sisters. moving to python3. still need to update directions.

 #**pybin**